KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 *You can read more about shader stage inputs and outputs [here](https://www.khronos.org/opengl/wiki/Type_Qualifier_(GLSL)#Shader_stage_inputs_and_outputs).*

-#### *Constant Types*
+#### *Uniform Types*

-Constant types are global variables that have either the `uniform` or `buffer` storage type, these are *uniform buffer objects* and *shader storage buffer objects* respectively.
+Uniform types are global variables that have either the `uniform` or `buffer` storage type, these are *uniform buffer objects* and *shader storage buffer objects* respectively.
 They describe data which remains constant across an entire draw call, meaning that the values stay the same across the different shader stages and shader invocations.

 These values use a `layout binding` and, when working with multiple `VkDescriptorSet`s, we will also give it a `layout set`.